Making Research Relevant & Ready

 After two decades of working with researchers, their institutions, and other organizations focused on health, we’ve learned that when the research question and the design of its methods are framed with the ultimate user innovation in mind, it’s more likely to be relevant and ready for that use.

-We invite anyone who shares Miss Donaghue’s vision to join us in this journey.
-If interested, please contact the Foundation president and co-trustee at email@example.com.
+We invite anyone who shares Miss Donaghue’s vision to join us on this journey.
+If interested, please contact the Foundation president at firstname.lastname@example.org.